kevinolega/callcentertrainingtips/_posts/CC Basics/2019-05-06-basic-requirements.md

 More exercise means more growth.

-## WILLING TO WORK NIGHT SHIFTS AND GRAVEYARD SHIFTS.
+---

+### Willing to Work Night Shifts and Graveyard Shifts

 Many call center companies work for clients in the United States.

 The usual work schedule is the opposite of Philippine Time.

-When I worked in a Call Center, we followed Eastern Standard Time.
+When I worked in a call center, we followed Eastern Standard Time.

-Some of the shifts I’ve taken started at 8 pm, 1 am, 2 am, and 4 am Manila time.
+Some of the shifts I’ve taken started at 8 PM, 1 AM, 2 AM, and 4 AM Manila time.

 The night shift is a little difficult to adjust to.